59de44955ebd/PIL-Thumbnail-Handler/README.md

 but to simplify testing features in Pillow based applications.
-Since the format can load and save any image mode, it makes testing image operations, filters, conversions etc. concerning supported modes a litte easier.
-Pillow comes with an obscure file format called IM, I guess mainly for this purpose, that also supports most image modes, but not all.
+Since the format can load and save any image mode, it makes testing image operations, filters, conversions etc. concerning supported modes a little easier.
+Pillow comes with an obscure file format called IM - I guess mainly for the very same purpose - that also supports most image modes, but not all of them.

 Note that the "PIL" format is not affiliated with the PIL/Pillow dev team in any way, I called it "PIL" because a) it is s based on Pillow's